ibrahimhuycn/Urine_Analysis_Work_Area_Management/README.md

 hehe.

-As you might have noticed, I do not have anyone woeking with me.So.., any help you can provide  welcome.
+As you might have noticed, I do not have anyone working with me.
+So.., any help you can provide most welcome.

+IBRAHIM HUSSAIN
+ibrahim.hucyn@live.com